john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <br>
 <br>

-# What are the four primary parts of a functions
+# How does a function work?
 The best way to explain how a function works is to examine the primary parts of a function first to gain a better understanding of what a function is and what it does.
 Below we have an example of a *function declaration* (which is one of serveral ways you can define a function) with the core components marked and explained in detail below that.
 Note that when a function has been defined, you can "call" a function which means you can invoke the function name and pass any "arguments" that are needed to return a result.
 ```JavaScript
     //FUNCTION KEYWORD        //NAME       //CALL SIGNATURE (W/PARAMETER)